-The Fire District is a political subdivision of the Township of Gloucester (the "Township"), Camden County, New Jersey.
+The Fire District is a political subdivision of the Township of - of Gloucester (the "Township"), Camden County, New Jersey.
 The Township is comprised of an area of approximately 23.26 square miles.
-It is bounded by the County of Gloucester to the west, the Township of Winslow to the south, the Boroughs of Runnemede and Magnolia to the north and the Boroughs of Somerdale, Stratford, Hi-Nella, Lindenwold, Pine Hill and Clementon on the east.
+It is bounded by the Boroughs of Runnemede and Magnolia to the north, the County of Gloucester to the west, the Township of Winslow to the south and the Boroughs of Somerdale, Stratford, Hi-Nella, Lindenwold, Pine Hill and Clementon on the east.
 As of the 2020 United States Census, the Township's population was 66,034.
 The Fire District was formed in 1978 through the adoption of a Township ordinance.
 A board of five commissioners oversees all operations of the Fire District.
 The length of each commissioner's term is three years following the vote held at the annual election.